 Volume security needs to be held in high regard with first-round running backs, and Taylor’s 17.7 touches per game from last season (11th), along with the team’s heavy usage of other backs, indicates that anything north of 20 touches per game is an optimistic projection.

-The path for Taylor to be a top-five fantasy RB1 exists, but there’s no room for error when selecting him at No. 7 overall — his current ADP on Underdog Fantasy.
+The path for Taylor to be a top-five fantasy RB1 exists, but there was originally no room for error when selecting him at No. 7 overall — his ADP on Underdog Fantasy prior to the Wentz/Nelson injuries.

 Why make the middle first-round investment on Taylor and bank on his efficiency winning out over volume when you could make the same proposition with Cleveland Browns running back Nick Chubb at a cheaper price with more safety?